milanaryal/milanaryal.github.io/_posts/2015/2015-01-17-adding-edit-on-github-links-to-github-pages-using-jekyll.md

 ### View source link

-You can add link of a source code of a post or docs on GitHub.
+You can add link of a source code of a post or doc on GitHub.

-### For a blog post
+#### For a blog post

 {% highlight html %}
 {% raw %}